carlosoliveira15/Modern-Login-Page/README.md

 ![Screenshot of how the project looks like](/Modern%20Login%20Page%20image.png)

-This is a simple project, just for sharing my development with hmtl & css.
-Sharing the process, sharing my experience, so I can reach new people and explore the world of developers.
+This is a simple project, just for sharing my practice of html and css!

 ### Technologies